PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

     * **Clockwise**, as in `BICYCLE <https://asl-lex.org/visualization/?sign=bicycle>`_ or `REASON <https://www.handspeak.com/word/index.php?id=3974>`_
     * **Counter-clockwise**, as in `BACK_UP <https://asl-lex.org/visualization/?sign=back_up>`_ or `ROW <https://asl-lex.org/visualization/?sign=row>`_

-As with :ref:`axis direction<axis_direction_entry>`, the options for circular directions in planes involving the horizontal axis (which are the horizontal and vertical planes) depend on the user preferences as set in the :ref:`global_settings`.
+As with :ref:`axis direction<axis_direction_entry>`, the options for circular directions in planes involving the horizontal axis (which are the horizontal and vertical planes) depend on the user preferences for the movement module as set in the :ref:`global_settings`.
 The relative (ipsi/contra) and absolute (toward H1/H2) models for the horizontal axis are described in greater detail in :ref:`symmetry in the horizontal axis<axis_symmetry>`.
 See :ref:`signing_space_page` for a visual representation of these options, and more information on the horizontal axis in particular.
 By default, the relative set of options apply for the movement module:

 * **Horizontal plane: relative** [Default]